JayBeeDe/docker_racktables/README.md

 ## How to use this image

+### Racktables Partial-Automatic Install

+In this section, since no database structure exists here, the step that *initializes the database still has to be done _manually_*.

 Here is the command to run the mysql container with the correct specific parameters for racktables:

 ```shell